Democrats, ACLU sue over new Kansas congressional districts

 Republicans have defended all of their moves as necessary to make the state’s four congressional districts as close in population in possible after a decade of population shifts.
 Under the law, each district has the ideal population of 734,470 residents.

+Kansas House Majority Leader Dan Hawkins dismissed the lawsuits as arising from “just the partisan nature of things.”

+“I’m not too upset about anything that they say,” the Wichita Republican said.

-One lawsuit was filed by prominent Democratic attorney Marc Elias’ firm.
+Prominent Democratic attorney Marc Elias’ firm filed one lawsuit.
 Elias has been involved in lawsuits in multiple states, including Georgia, North Carolina and Ohio.
 His firm represents five voters and a Kansas voting-rights group, Loud Light, and sued both Schwab and the election commissioner for Kansas City, Kansas.

 Shortly afterward, the ACLU and Campaign Legal Center filed their lawsuit on behalf of 11 voters against Schwab.

-The new redistricting law took effect last week after the GOP-controlled Legislature overrode Democratic Gov. Laura Kelly’s veto of it.
-Both lawsuits allege the new lines violate the Kansas Constitution’s guarantee of voting rights, as well as equal rights for all residents and freedom of speech and assembly and voting rights.

-The lawsuits argue that Republicans set out to gerrymander Davids out of her seat, then diluted the clout of Black and Hispanic voters by cutting their numbers in her district.
+The lawsuits argue that Republicans set out to draw Davids out of her seat, and diluted Black and Hispanic voters’ clout by cutting their numbers in her district.
 They also argue that the new map is unacceptable because it fails to keep the core of the state’s side of the Kansas City area in a single district.

-The redistricting law also moved the liberal northeast Kansas city of Lawrence — another Democratic stronghold and home to the main University of Kansas campus — out of the 2nd District.
-The city of 95,000 about 40 miles (64 kilometers) west of Kansas is now in the already sprawling 1st District of central and western Kansas with small conservative communities, some six hours away by car.

 “It unnecessarily and inexplicably shifts large numbers of Kansans out of their prior districts, with no population-based need or other legitimate justification,” the Elias group’s lawsuit alleges.

 As evidence of Republicans’ intentions, both lawsuits quote comments to a Republican gathering in September 2020 by then-retiring Kansas Senate President Susan Wagle.
-She said if Republicans won legislative supermajorities — which they did — GOP lawmakers could see that that Republicans captured all four Kansas congressional districts.
+She said if Republicans won legislative supermajorities — which they did — GOP lawmakers could ensure that Republicans captured all four Kansas congressional districts.

 “I guarantee you,” she said in remarks captured on video.